Wealth inequality in the United States: Increased tax

-In President Joe Biden's proposed budget for 2023 there are two proposed tax changes for households with wealth above $100 million.
-First, is a new "minimum tax" at death for unrealized capital gains above $1 million.
-Second is to realized capital gains as ordinary income; which is expected to effectively raise the percent of capital taxed from 23.8% to 43.4%.
-Combined it is estimated that these tax changes will place these households at an effective tax rate of 61.1%, which is nearly double the effective tax rate in 2022.
+In President Joe Biden's proposed 2023 budget, there were two tax changes for households with wealth above $100 million.
+First, there was a new "minimum tax" at death for unrealized capital gains above $1 million.
+Second was to treat realized capital gains as ordinary income, which is expected to effectively raise the percentage of capital taxed from 23.8% to 43.4%.
+Combined, these tax changes were estimated to place these households at an effective tax rate of 61.1%, nearly double the rate in 2022.

 Taxation of wealth

-Senator Bernie Sanders pitched the idea of a wealth tax in the US in 2014.
+Senator Bernie Sanders proposed a wealth tax in the US in 2014.
 Later, Senator Elizabeth Warren proposed an annual tax on wealth in January 2019, specifically a 2% tax for wealth over $50 million and another 1% surcharge on wealth over $1 billion.
 Wealth is defined as including all asset classes, including financial assets and real estate.
-In 2021, officials in the state of Washington considered proposals to tax wealthy residents within the state.
+In 2021, officials in the state of Washington considered proposals to tax wealthy residents.

 Warren's plan received both praise and criticism.
 Economist Paul Krugman wrote in January 2019 that polls indicate the idea of taxing the rich more is very popular.
 Two billionaires, Michael Bloomberg and Howard Schultz, criticized the proposal as "unconstitutional" and "ridiculous," respectively.
-Economists Emmanuel Saez and Gabriel Zucman analyzed the Warren's proposal and estimated that about 75,000 households (less than 0.1%) would pay the tax.
+Economists Emmanuel Saez and Gabriel Zucman analyzed Warren's proposal and estimated that about 75,000 households (less than 0.1%) would pay the tax.
 The tax was expected to raise around $2.75 trillion over 10 years, roughly 1% GDP on average per year.
-This was expected to raise the total tax burden for those subject to the wealth tax from 3.2% relative to their wealth under current law to about 4.3% on average, versus the 7.2% for the bottom 99% families.
+This was expected to raise the total tax burden for those subject to the wealth tax from 3.2% of their wealth under current law to about 4.3% on average, compared with 7.2% for the bottom 99% of families.
 For scale, the federal budget deficit in 2018 was 3.9% GDP and was expected to rise towards 5% GDP over the next decade.
 An analysis by the think tank Tax Foundation found that Warren's proposal would reduce long-term GDP by 0.37% and raise $2.2 trillion over a period of ten years, after factoring in macroeconomic feedback effects.
 It expected the tax to "face serious administrative and compliance challenges due to valuation difficulties and tax evasion and avoidance issues."
 It also expected foreign investors to replace American billionaires as the owners of capital.

+At the state level, SEIU United Healthcare Workers West filed a California ballot initiative in 2025 proposing a one-time 5% tax on residents with net worth exceeding $1 billion, with revenues directed primarily to healthcare.
+The proposal received support from figures including U.S. Senator Bernie Sanders and U.S. Representative Ro Khanna, while Governor Gavin Newsom opposed it and some billionaires, including Google co-founders Sergey Brin and Larry Page, reportedly left the state.
+The initiative also prompted a small March for Billionaires protest in San Francisco.